Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/building-and-running-firmware.md

 ### Setup SDK Project Debug Configuration

-1. Right-click on the project you are trying to debug, e.g. `bare`
+1. Right-click on the project you are trying to debug, e.g. `app_cpu0`
 2. `Debug As` > `Debug Configurations...`
-3. Ensure you have a `System Debugger using Debug_bare.elf on Local` launch configuration ready for editing. _If not:_
+3. Ensure you have a `System Debugger using Debug_foo.elf on Local` launch configuration ready for editing. _If not:_
     1. Right-click on `Xilinx C/C++ application (System Debugger)` from left pane > `New`
     2. A new panel should appear on the right half of popup
 4. Ensure the `Target Setup` tab is open